phihc116/reactjs-todo-list/README.md

 # reactjs-todo-list
-This is a simple project written in ReactJS
+This is simple project written in Reactjs for starting to learn Reactjs